quora

 Great!!!

-In this part, we implemented receiving dialogs from the Quickblox Server and got acquainted with how you can create a dialog in the admin panel.
+In this part, we implemented receiving dialogs from the QuickBlox Server and got acquainted with how you can create a dialog in the admin panel.

 In the next part, we will create a DialogView to correctly and more fully display the received dialogs!